 - Submit materials to: PAHCSelfreport@magellanhealth.com

 - Please include:

 - Provider self-disclosure spreadsheet (as an excel document)

 - Investigation summary Be sure to include:

 - How the issue was initially identified

 - Who conducted the audit

 - Type of audit (Option 1, 2, or 3)

-- Who investigated the incident and the name of the staff person involved (if applicable)
+- The name of the staff person involved (if applicable)

 - The time frame audited

 - Describe the process of the audit

-- The results of the audit and investigation (if applicable)
+- The results of the investigation

 - Actions taken to prevent reoccurrence (i.e. staff education, corrective action plan, termination, etc. If there is a termination, please include the date of termination.)